 Perhaps that is why I am finding myself pulled through this book at breakneck speed.
 I knew the bare bones of many of John Paul's experiences as pope but this book is something like a Weigel-lite (?) biography in some ways.
 I am learning much about the details of his papacy even as I am brought to tears or smiles again and again by both his experiences as well as Noonan's.

 I picked up this book from the library yesterday and am about halfway through.
-Already, like The March Hare whose review prompted me to request it, I have begun to push it on others.
+Already, I have begun to push it on others.
 An email here, a strong recommendation to someone there (such as to my husband who never reads "religious" books but is interested in this one).

 Part of the fascination for me is Noonan's transparent honesty.
 She is, in a sense, every modern person who has struggled with belief, honesty, and faith itself.
 As she intersperses her tale with that of John Paul II, I find myself in agreement with her along the way.
 Her path is not exactly mine but her sentiments and struggles echo them well enough to resonate.
 And the resonation already is calling me to reach further in prayer...